 The Network's administrative partner, Plenty Canada, has had experience collaborating with Biospheres across Canada through work with the Canadian Biosphere Reserves Association (CBRA).
 The CBRA Indigenous Circle (IC) was established through a special gathering of Indigenous Peoples whose traditional territories host Canada's Biospheres, in February 2018.
 This gathering included Larry McDermott, Executive Director of Plenty Canada and current Network board member, and Tim Johnson, Plenty Canada Senior Advisor and current Network board member, both acting at the time as Biosphere delegates.
 The CBRA Indigenous Statement: "Making a Promise" was developed and declared, expressing the Indigenous delegates' unanimous interest in being a part of the IC which would have "direct participation as partners in the processes, programming, and governance of the organization, and the resources required to ensure full participation, which includes planning, implementation, monitoring, and evaluation" (Indigenous Circle 2018).
-In fall 2018, the CBRA Board of

-Directors and the Indigenous Circle came together again and "working in Ethical Space, a collective vision was communicated-a vision with the intent to guide CBRA in its work to address national and global issues by supporting sustainable development, biodiversity conservation, climate change adaptation, and social justice (Canadian Biosphere Reserves Association 2018).
+In fall 2018, the CBRA Board of Directors and the Indigenous Circle came together again and "working in Ethical Space, a collective vision was communicated-a vision with the intent to guide CBRA in its work to address national and global issues by supporting sustainable development, biodiversity conservation, climate change adaptation, and social justice (Canadian Biosphere Reserves Association 2018).

 In early 2022, the IC agreed to collaborate with CBRA to deliver a 3-year project, titled "Supporting the Effort to Identify and Implement Measures to Count Biosphere Reserves Toward Canada Target 1 by 2025", funded by Environment and Climate Change Canada (ECCC).
-The project involved updating CBRA's governance model to be based in Ethical Space and to "be co-developed with Two-Eved Seeing", capacity-building training for the Biospheres, and developing strategies for resource mobilization, funding, and biodiversity network knowledge transfer.
+The project involved updating CBRA's governance model to be based in Ethical Space and to "be co-developed with Two-Eyed Seeing", capacity-building training for the Biospheres, and developing strategies for resource mobilization, funding, and biodiversity network knowledge transfer.
+(See Section L and 2.3.5 for further details on Ethical Space and Two-Eyed Seeing.)
 The project work plan included the intent that "CBRA will support internal and external (BR) implementation of activities operationalized in Ethical Space through the Indigenous Circle's hiring of an Indigenous position" (Canadian Biosphere Reserves Association 2022, 1).
 The work plan also included the following wording: